kermitt2/Pub2TEI/Readme.md

 ## Only using the stylesheets

-This legacy usage should be normally avoided, because the additional document enhancement and problem corrections will not take place.
+This legacy usage should be normally avoided, because document enhancements and corrections will not take place.
 In addition, the transformation here are not parallelized, so less efficient for large scale document processing.
 However, it is useful to consider only the stylesheets when testing the transformation and working on improving these stylesheets.

 ### Requirement